dlebauer/intro-python/lesson_10_gravity.md

 </details>

-### 3. Create a Gravity variable that depends on Speed
+### 3. Create a Gravity variable that depends on speed

 - similar to `SPEED` make bird velocity in y direction change by `GRAVITY`
 - but, make `GRAVITY` depend on `SPEED` so that when you change SPEED it changes both gravity and pipe speed